t6nut/ugv-interface/README.md

 ---

-## 💬 Notes

-- This is a prototype only — map movement and controls are mocked.
-- UGV logic is simplified and client-side only.
-- Long-press and waypoint features are in development.

----

 ## 🤖 AI Disclosure

-Some parts of the code structure and documentation were assisted by AI (ChatGPT, Copilot), including modular breakdown, toast library integration, and suggestions on Vue 3 best practices.
+Some parts of the code structure and documentation were assisted by AI (ChatGPT, Copilot), including modular breakdown, and suggestions on Vue 3 best practices.

 ---